afmsavage/keep-ecdsa-tf/README.md

 ## Connecting to the server

-Once the `terraform apply` cmd is complete, you should see public_ip and an IP address.
-Use the public_ip to ssh into your server using the private ssh key you created earlier
+Once the `terraform apply` cmd is complete, you should see `public_ip` and an IP address.
+Use the `public_ip` to ssh into your server using the private ssh key you created earlier

 ## Approve your email subscription

 After the build, you will receive an email confirmation for subscribing to the alerts setup in the Terraform for your node.
 You will need to click `Confirm subscription` in the email

+## Uploading your keep-wallet.json

+Your private key/wallet file will need to be uploaded to the instance into the /home/ubuntu/keep-ecdsa/keystore directory.
+This is not part of this build due to this being mainnet and real funds

 ## Destroying your server